pskowronek/epaper-clock-and-more/README.md

 - install git: ```sudo apt install git```
 - issue the command to fetch this project: ```git clone https://github.com/pskowronek/epaper-clock-and-more.git```
 - go to the project directory: ```cd epaper-clock-and-more``` and install required python modules: ```pip install -r requirements.txt```
+  - if it fails then please try to analyze any error statements and follow instructions if provided
+  - the most common issue is Pillow's requirement regarding libjpeg - if it is the case then invoke ```sudo apt-get install libjpeg-dev ``` and retry pip install
+  - before you report a bug, try to google it first :)
 - rename run-EDIT-ME.sh to run.sh and edit run.sh to configure:
   - your home location (lon & lat)
   - two destinations to check traffic delays